Appeal to the stone: Toulmin's argumentation framework

 As demonstrated in Toulmin’s argumentation framework, the grounds of an assumption require warrant and backing to legitimize the claim and prove the soundness of the conclusion.
 The framework involves a claim, grounds, warrant, qualifier, rebuttal, and backing.
 The initial claim of an argument is the assertion that the arguer is trying to confirm to another member in an argument.
 The grounds of an argument are the evidence to support the initial assertion.
 The warrant are the assumptions that are being used to connect the grounds to the claim.
 Backing is any additional supporting evidence to prove a claim and to support the warrant.
 Qualifiers are used to show that a claim may not always be correct (such as: sometimes, rather, somewhat) to show that the claim may not always apply to every situation.
 Finally, a rebuttal provides another member in a discussion to propose another valid claim for the argument.

 In an appeal to the stone, there is only grounds and claims without providing valid warrants or backing to substantiate their claim.
 Furthermore, appeals to the stone typically do not use qualifiers, limiting the scope of a rebuttal.
 Without providing valid evidence in an appeal to the stone, it is difficult to provide a rebuttal to the claim.

 Similar theories

 Reductio ad absurdum

-Appeal to the stone shares similarities in structure to reductio ad absurdum (Latin for “reduction to absurdity”) which states that an argument's assumptions or methods will lead to absurd conclusions.
+(Latin for “reduction to absurdity”) which states that an argument's assumptions or methods will lead to absurd conclusions.
 Although appeal to the stone does not explicitly state that an initial statement is absurd, a rejection of the initial claim often times presumes that the initial claim is incorrect or absurd.
 Reductio ad absurdum makes the assertion that if an initial claim is true, then some other absurd conclusion must also be true.